yazz/VisualJS/README.md

 ## Quick start with Docker

+Enter the following at the command line:

 >  docker run -p 80:80  yazzcom/visualjavascript:2021

-Browse to the following URL in your browser:
+Then browse to the following URL in your browser:

     http://0.0.0.0:3000
 <br/><br/><br/>